 Ensuring that our customers continue to receive the latest security capabilities in a safe, reliable way is a key priority for our team.
 In addition to the development practices around code review, functional testing, and scale testing, as well as our vulnerability scanning and penetration testing, we take a number of steps to ensure that any service updates are introduced in a safe and controlled way.
 All service updates are introduced in small, incremental updates that are rolled out first to a staging environment and then to production.
 Each change is closely monitored and multiple procedures are in place, both automated and manual, to handle situations that may arise.
 All updates to the service are introduced transparently to customers, and can be rolled back transparently, should any unforeseen issues arise.

 Trend Micro source code is scanned using static code analysis using industry-standard tools like Fortify, BlackDuck, and more, which are deployed at every development stage or phase.
-Also, Third-party vulnerabilities are scanned by industry-leading software monthly.
+Also, Trend Micro has a Project Legal & Vulnerability Review System (PLVRS) internal system to identify the third-party vulnerabilities.
 Security testing, secure code review, and threat modeling are also part of the development lifecycle of all Trend Micro products.

 For more information about our vulnerability response program, see the Trend Micro Vulnerability Response site.